-- 21.117 Factors which will be taken into account when assessing proposals for floodlighting will be: - The benefits: the need for lighting has to be demonstrated by the applicant.
-Issues to consider are: how many people will use or enjoy the facility, for how many hours a week and for what purpose; what would be the wider benefits of the provision; will it affect the viability of the facility; will it create fuller use of the facility; will it create sports development and health activities; will it create coaching or opportunities for youth activities; will it enhance the appreciation of the historic or architectural heritage of the borough; will it enhance security and safety; does it meet an identified need as set out within the Council's Playing Pitch Strategy;
+- 21.118 Factors which will be taken into account when assessing proposals for floodlighting will be: - 1.
+The benefits: the need for lighting must be demonstrated by the applicant.
+Issues to consider are: how many people will use or enjoy the facility, for how many hours a week and for what purpose; what would be the wider benefits of the provision; will it affect the viability of the facility; will it create fuller use of the facility; will it create sports development and health activities; will it create coaching or opportunities for youth activities; will it enhance the appreciation of the historic or

-- Effect on biodiversity: is it within or adjacent to an area designated as important for biodiversity (habitats and species); what would be the impacts on species and habitats; - Effect on the wider area: is it within or adjacent to a designated heritage asset; is it within the Thames Policy Area, Green Belt, Metropolitan Open Land; would it have a significant adverse effect on these designations; - 4.
-Effect on amenity and living conditions: effects and impacts when lit in terms of sky glow, glare (including the glare caused by light bouncing off a surface), light trespass, noise and disturbance from users; the appearance of the installation when switched off;
+- architectural heritage of the borough; will it enhance security and safety; does it meet an identified need as set out within the Council's Playing Pitch Strategy; - Effect on biodiversity: is it within or adjacent to an area designated as important for biodiversity (habitats and species); what would be the impacts on species and habitats; - Effect on the wider area: is it within or adjacent to a designated heritage asset; is it within the Thames Policy Area, Green Belt, Metropolitan Open Land; would it have a significant adverse effect on these designations; - 4.
+Effect on amenity and living conditions: effects and impacts when lit in terms of sky glow, glare (including the glare caused by light bouncing off a surface), light trespass, noise and disturbance from users; the appearance of the installation when switched off; - Energy usage and energy efficiency (the use of low energy lighting will be expected); - Any planned mitigation measures such as restriction on lighting levels and hours of use. - 21.119 It is important that floodlights are designed to be as unobtrusive as possible when unlit, in terms of number, height, width, design,

-- Energy usage and energy efficiency (the use of low energy lighting will be expected); - 6.
-Any planned mitigation measures such as restriction on lighting levels and hours of use. - 21.118 It is important that floodlights are designed to be as unobtrusive as possible when unlit, in terms of number, height, width, design, colour and siting.
+- colour and siting.
 Light pollution should be minimised to protect biodiversity as well as occupiers of properties, passers-by and vehicle users using best available lighting technologies in terms of impact and energy efficiency.
 Innovative, smart lighting technologies which create a better spread and focus and have less impact on the environment will be required.
-Applicants are referred to guidance notes published by the Institution of Lighting Engineers such as the Guidance Notes for the Reduction of Obtrusive Light as well as the guidance produced by Sport England and the Institution of Lighting Engineers on Artificial Sports Lighting. - 21.119 If permission is granted, conditions or Planning Obligations may be imposed to restrict the lighting levels and times of use, or to implement other measures to minimise possible adverse effects such as post installation requirements and the need to maintain correct settings as well as monitoring, both within the site and on adjoining land
+Applicants are referred to guidance notes published by the Institution of Lighting Engineers such as the Guidance Notes for the Reduction of Obtrusive Light and for Bats and Artificial Lighting, as well as the guidance produced by Sport England and the Institution of Lighting Engineers on Artificial Sports Lighting, having regard to any relevant future updates to industry standards and best practice. - 21.120 If permission is granted, conditions or Planning Obligations may be imposed to restrict the lighting levels and times of use, or to implement other measures to minimise possible adverse effects such as post installation requirements and the need to maintain correct settings as well as monitoring, both within the site and on adjoining land.